 We take pride in shooting candid photos without interfering, so getting you to relax and enjoy is important to us.
 However, that doesn’t mean we can’t give you a few pieces of advice right now.

-We base this on vast amount of experience shooting weddings and getting couples’ feedback afterwards.
+We based this on years of experience shooting weddings and receiving couples’ feedback afterwards.

 1. Location, location, location

 If you’re flying in for a destination wedding, you will often book a hotel room and get ready for your wedding there.
 Our first advice is to reconsider this idea.

 Hotels, even five-star ones, are designed to fit as many rooms in given amount of space, which usually makes the rooms narrow and elongated, with windows on just one side.
 This is perfectly fine for enjoying your vacation, but less than optimal for photographic coverage.